Leontc-liujiahui/Leontc-liujiahui.github.io/_pages/about.md

 ### 🔍 Research Interests
 Previously, under the mentorship of [**Yishuo Cai**](https://walkeralan123.github.io/), I focused on **MLLM Reasoning**, with a specific emphasis on **"Thinking with Images"** — exploring how multimodal models can move beyond simple recognition to deep visual cognition.

-### 🚀 Future Horizons
+🚀 Future Horizons
-My current interests lie in developing AI systems that can reason and learn from the visual world.
-I am particularly excited about:
-- 👁️ **Vision-Centric Reasoning** — multimodal reasoning beyond purely linguistic chains of thought, where visual states, spatial structures, and visual primitives become part of the reasoning process.
-- 🎨 **Deep Generative Models** — understanding how generative models learn, represent, and synthesize complex data distributions.
-- 🎬 **Video Generation & World Models** — exploring video generation as a path toward learning dynamics, causality, and physical knowledge from visual experience.
+My current interests focus on Multimodal Reasoning and Robot Learning, with the long-term goal of building general-purpose embodied agents that can reason over multimodal information and reliably translate human intentions into adaptive and controllable behaviors.

+- 🧠 Multimodal Reasoning — enabling models to reason over visual, spatial, symbolic, and other multimodal information, moving beyond language-centric reasoning toward more grounded understanding of the world.
+- 🤖 Robot Learning — developing embodied agents that can learn from multimodal experience, understand behavioral intentions, and generate reliable, adaptive, and steerable robot behaviors.

 ---